lailareuven/lreu0177-DECO2017-STUDBUD/README.md

 In order to address the unique needs and requirements of these personas and thus my target audience as a whole, I wanted StudBud to be efficient, intuitive and effortless throughout the whole experience.
 This is why I chose to make my features as simple as possible and use colour, text and alerts to help users navigate the site with ease.
 These choices can be seen in more detail below in the Iteration and Improvement section.

-I chose to keep the same colour scheme from my mockups as users responded well to these colours and theme during testing.
+I chose to keep the same colour scheme from my mockups as users responded well to these colours and overall theme during testing.
 They felt that it gave a "calming vibe" and "would help me to focus better".
 This is corroborated by Dr. Kate Lee's research study which proved green to be the best colour for long-term concentration and improving efficiency and focus.
-Colour theory also suggests that orange, when used in small amounts, is also provent to lift the mood and improve neural functioning.
+Colour theory also suggests that orange, when used in small amounts, is also proven to lift the mood and improve neural functioning.

-The site's single-page design was chosen to also help with make the site easier to navigate and use.
+The site's single-page design was chosen to also help make the site easier to navigate and use.
 Since it is such a simplistic design, with minimal features - as requested by users - I felt that this choice would be best suited in this context.
-This decision was also informed by secondary research (Justinmind, 2018) I conducted on the benefits of single page vs multi-page websites as well as asking users for their thoughts.
+This decision was also informed by secondary research I conducted on the benefits of single page vs multi-page websites as well as asking users for their thoughts.
 A single-page website allows the user to intuitively scroll, as university students do with most of the apps they use, and to provide easy navigation and an inability to get 'lost'.
 It is also great for this type of site that contains features that could be used in tandem.
 This prevents users from needing to keep switching to different tabs or pages of the sites and can easily multitask, for example edit their Kanban board while also keeping an eye on the stopwatch timer.
+(Justinmind, 2018)

 ## Iteration and Improvement